 The title may seem bizarre or even downright crazy to you.
 I actually hope it does.
 Depression is not fun, it is extremely disturbing.
-Moreso when psychosis, paranoia, and anxiety is added to it.
+Moreso when psychosis, paranoia, and anxiety are added to it.
 It is worse than that for someone not used it.
 What about us old farts that have been living with it for a very long time?
 I can’t speak for everyone but in my case, depression feels like a friend.
 Not a nice friend of course, but my only friend.
 Well, sometimes it is a nice friend.
 I would be empty a lot of the time without it which is why I am describing it as a friend.
 Another reason is that I don’t have a way with words.

 My current shrink, who is getting fired very soon, wrote: “He endorses ongoing low mood, energy, motivation, anxiety, varying sleep, ongoing paranoia, and auditory hallucinations”.
 Why did she write that?
 Because I refuse to go back on meds (at least for now) because the side effects are worse than all of my symptoms and somehow she thinks that translates to an endorsement.
 It did get me thinking about how it would feel to not have depression, anxiety or psychosis.
 What I have realized is that MH issues have become a part of me.
 People tell me that I am not my depression but I really am.
 It drives everything, both negatively and positively, and has for over two decades.